CathalShandon/Project-2/README.md

 ### Solved bugs
   - I discovered missing semicolon in several lines of javascript code which was solved after validation with Jshint.
+  - When I deployed my website on github the backround image wasn't showing with url("/assets/images/europe.png"); so instead i changed it to - url("../images/europe.png"); and it then displayed.

   <a name="deployment"></a>
 # 6. Deployment